hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/aws.rst

       * To access the REST API remotely, add an inbound rule to allow TCP traffic on port 8008.

+      * To communicate with another validator node, add an inbound rule to allow TCP traffic on port 8800.

       For information on editing the security group rules, see Amazon's Security Groups documentation,
       `Adding, Removing, and Updating Rules <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html#AddRemoveRules>`_.